-We crossed the Delaware River, too, on this day, June 18, 2010, 232 years later watching a family of ducks swimming upstream, and some sunning turtles.
-Can you see the fish pools?
-There is a fish in each circle, continually swishing their tails to keep the nest clean for their babies.
+We crossed the Delaware River, too, on this day, June 18, 2010, 232 years later watching a family of ducks swimming upstream,

 In June 1834, the opening of the canal was celebrated with a barge ride from Trenton to Lambertville.
 The canal's completion was not without hardship.
 4,000 Irish immigrants were hired to dig the canal with pick and shovel.
 During the construction an epidemic of cholera broke out and dozens of men were buried along the banks of the canal and the Delaware River.